kiranbakale/AMI-Readme/docs/environment_advanced.md

   [...]
 ```

-> Alpha support for [multi-node PostgreSQL](https://gitlab.com/groups/gitlab-org/-/epics/2536) with Patroni is currently in development.
-When using repmgr on the secondary site the `node_count` in `postgres.tf` should be set to 1 for the secondary sites config.
+> When using repmgr on the secondary site the `node_count` in `postgres.tf` should be set to 1 for the secondary sites config.
 When using Patroni, this can be left at its original value.

 Once each site is configured we can run the `terraform apply` command against each project.
 You can run this command against the primary and secondary sites at the same time.